shuttle-global/twilio-demo-app/README.md

 # Shuttle Twilio Demo App

 This is a simple demo app to showcase payments in Twilio, it is not intended to be the blueprint for an actual app, but rather just a working demo.
-You will probably get the most value out of just reviewing the source code, but you can run it if you wich.
+You will probably get the most value out of just reviewing the source code, but you can run it if you wish.

 ## To use